psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 - Evaluation Prompt;
 - output requirements;
 - session conditions;
-- evaluation criteria.
+- Evaluation Criteria.

 Change only the supplied context.

-Save every condition in the same result directory, using condition-specific filenames.
+Save each condition with a condition-specific filename:

-Example:

 ```text
 D-0-lumo-full-source-raw.md